North Greenville University is blessed with a strong and stable

 Director of Foundation Giving and Development

 Dr. Gardner serves as the director of foundation giving and development at NGU.
 He earned his doctorate from Covington Theological Seminary and his Bachelor of Arts in Bible from Bob Jones University after attending NGU.
 Before joining NGU, Gardner owned Phil Gardner Inc., a residential development and construction company.
 He enjoys amateur “ham” radio and playing trumpet in his church orchestra.

-Jason Ross serves as the director of development and corporate relations at NGU.
-In this position, Ross is actively engaged in working to establish long-term partnerships and strengthen existing relationships with the corporate and foundation sector – as well as other key communities – that will result in funding for the immediate and long-term goals of the university.
-He also serves as an adjunct instructor in the Business Administration Department.
-Ross earned both his Bachelor of Arts degree in business administration and his Master of Business Administration from NGU.
+Dr. Jason Ross serves as the director of development and corporate giving at NGU.
+He is actively engaged in establishing long-term partnerships and strengthening existing relationships with the corporate and foundation sector and other key communities that will result in funding for the university's immediate and long-term goals.
+He also serves as an adjunct instructor in the College of Business Administration & Entrepreneurship.
+Ross earned both his Associate in Science, Bachelor of Arts degree in Business Administration and his Master of Business Administration from NGU.
 He recently earned his Doctorate in Education with an emphasis in Higher Education Administration.
 He is a graduate from Leadership Greer Class 39 and is actively involved in the Greer Chamber of Commerce and Greer Centennial Lions Club.
-Prior to working at NGU, Ross worked as the assistant vice president for Carolina First Bank in Greenville, S.C.
-He previously earned the rank of captain in the SC Military Department, where he still serves as the commander for Alpha Company, 1st Battalion, 2nd Brigade.
-In his spare time, Ross enjoys parachuting, weapons qualification, camping, gardening, and spending time with family and friends.
-He and his wife Shelley have one son: Kaiden.
+Prior to working at NGU, Ross worked as a Vice President for Carolina First Bank in Greenville, S.C.
+He previously earned the rank of Major in the S.C.
+Military Department, where he serves as the Commander for 2nd Battalion, 1st Civil Support Brigade.
+In his spare time, Dr. Ross enjoys surfing, parachuting, weapons qualification, camping, gardening, and spending time with family and friends.
+He and his wife Shelley have one son, Kaiden.